2020 PENLAND GALLERY & VISITORS CENTER UPDATE

 PENLAND GALLERY & VISITORS CENTER 2020 Update

-With a good bit of sadness, we decided to cancel all of our summer 2020 workshops.
-As we learned more each day about the COVID-19 pandemic, it was clear that holding workshops this summer was not in the best interests of our community.
+With a good bit of sadness, we decided to cancel all of our 2020 workshops.
+As we learn more each day about the COVID-19 pandemic, it is clear that holding workshops this summer and fall was not in the best interests of our students and community.

 Our workshops are based on small groups of people coming together and working in close proximity.
 We work with our hands, and we share information with our hands.
 We pass things around so everyone can examine them.
 We use common tools, materials, and work spaces and eat together in a common dining room.
 Community and sharing are the heart of Penland’s workshop education.
 We don’t believe that the current public health crisis will change how we teach, but taking a break right now seems like the only responsible course of action.

 Penland staff are working hard behind the scenes, keeping things going even while campus is quiet.
-The gallery staff have added hundreds of pieces to the online SHOP and we encourage you to take a look at our online exhibitions that will continue throughout the spring and summer.
+The gallery staff have added nearly 2000 pieces to the online SHOP and we encourage you to take a look at our online exhibitions that will continue throughout the fall and winter.

-Work from this exhibition will be available for viewing and for sale via our online SHOP on Friday May 29th at 10AM – HERE
+Work from this exhibition will be available for viewing and for sale via our online SHOP on Friday October 9th at 10AM.

 PENLAND GALLERY EXHIBITIONS FOR 2021